 Diversity Retreats: Interns will meet during orientation, winter break and the summer semester to experience day-long diversity retreats.
 During the diversity retreats, interns will have the opportunity to hear the diversity life stories of the facilitators.
 These stories are used as a model of self-disclosure.
 Interns are then invited to share their own stories of personal diversity.
 Interns will also experience a variety of experiential activities to enhance knowledge, awareness and skills in the area of individual and cultural diversity.

-Cultural Competency Meeting: Interns will attend the CAPS Cultural Competency Meeting.
+Cultural Competency Team Meeting: Interns who choose a concentration area in diversity (e.g., working with students of color, working with LGBTQIA+ students, working with international students) will attend the CAPS Cultural Competency Team Meeting.
 This meeting typically averages to be one hour per month (although more time is dedicated in the summer months to prepare for the upcoming academic year) and covers various topics related to diversity issues.

-Staff Case Conference: Interns will attend the CAPS case conference meetings during the summer session.
+Staff Case Conference: Interns will attend the CAPS case conference meetings weekly.
 These meetings provide an open forum for interns and professional staff members to discuss current counseling cases.
 Through case conference interns gain insight into how other professional staff members conceptualize client issues.

-Paperwork: Interns are allotted five to six hours for documentation and clinical prep.
+Paperwork: Interns are allotted five hours for documentation of their clinical work.

-Readings and Research: Interns are given one to one and a half hours to read articles and materials provided for the Intern Seminars.
+Readings and Research: Interns are given one hour per week to read articles and materials provided for the Intern Seminars.
 Interns are also encouraged to use their time to read literature related to their professional development as well as research empirically supported treatments related to their clinical caseload.
+Interns are given two hours per week during the summer months in order to adequately research literature related to their summer project.

-Case Management: Interns are given time each week for managing their clinical caseload.
+Case Management: Interns are given one hour each week for managing their clinical caseload.
 During this time, interns are encouraged to consult family, faculty, staff, and CAPS providers when necessary.
-Interns are given more time in the fall as they adjust to the university setting.

 Summer Administrative Project: The interns will be involved in a summer project that corresponds to a CAPS agency need.
 During the summer, all CAPS professional staff members are involved in summer committees.
 Interns are encouraged to be involved in one of the committees that is of interest to them.
 Interns will spend 40 hours during the Summer Semester in this area.
 The CAPs staff member chairing this committee will oversee the intern’s summer project.
 Each intern will present a final project to the CAPS staff during the second or third week of July.